ato/wayback-easy/README.md

 ## Why?

 * Simple and readable
-* Approachable for non-programmers (and arguably to most programmers too!)
+* Approachable for non-programmers (and arguably for most programmers too!)
 * Decouples the configuration format from implementation details of the application (class, property names) allowing refactoring and deprecation
 * Potential for better error messages and deprecation warnings
 * Pywb and (Open)Wayback could share a common configuration subset